Winner of the 2010 Bern Literature Prize

 Lukas Zbinden leans on the arm of Kâzim, as they walk slowly down the stairway towards the door of his old people’s home.
 Step by step, the irrepressible Lukas recounts the life he shared with his wife Emilie and his son.
 She loved to walk in the countryside; he loved towns and meeting strangers.
 Different in so many ways, what was the secret of their life-long love?
 And why is it now so hard for him to talk to his son?

-- Zbinden’s Progress featured in World Literature Today’s ‘Notable translations 2012’ list.
-As well as in the LRB’S ‘Winter Selection 2012’ and the Booktrust’s ‘Books we like: January 2013’.
+- Zbinden’s Progress featured in World Literature Today’s ‘Notable translations 2012’ list, as well as in the London Review of Book‘s ‘Winter Selection 2012’ and Booktrust’s ‘Books we like: January 2013’.

 - And Other Stories’ Stefan Tobler has this to say about it: ‘At every page I realised the corners of my mouth were turning up involuntarily as I read.
 Full of glorious humour and lines I had to write down, it also tells us that another world is possible in our streets and with our families.
 I hope it gives you the lift it gave me!’

-- If you subscribed to And Other Stories before this book’s publication, you would have received one of the limited number stamped, early copies of Zbinden’s Progress and up to 5 other And Other Stories 2012 titles.
+- If you subscribed to And Other Stories before before this book went to the printers, you would have received one of the limited number stamped, early copies of Zbinden’s Progress and up to 3 other And Other Stories 2012 titles.
 Find out about subscribing to upcoming titles here.

 ‘Zbinden invites comparison with Leo Tolstoy’s Ivan Ilych.’

 ‘With its slow pace and winning ways, Zbinden’s Progress casually sidles up and takes its place alongside a number of remarkable recent works [on] the art of taking a walk.’

 ‘A tender, restrained celebration of life’s simple pleasures, beautifully translated by Donal McLaughlin.’
-Lucy Popescu, The Independent

-‘Zbinden’s Progress is a delight: a warm, wise, and compassionate book, as attuned to the complexities and mysteries of life as it is to the simple, pleasing colours of its beloved walking-frames.’
-Benjamin Morris, The Berlin Review Of Books
+‘Zbinden’s Progress is a delight: a warm, wise, and compassionate book, as attuned to the complexities and mysteries of life as it is to the simple, pleasing colours of its beloved walking-frames.'